-After the flood, first, make sure that it is safe to travel back home.
-Ask the safety officer assigned to your town/city about the intensity of the damage of the flood to the houses.
+After the flood, ensure that it is safe to travel back home.
+Ask the safety officer assigned to your town/city about the intensity of the damage of the flood to buildings.
 The information that they will give you will help you assess how to keep yourself safe while inspecting your house or office for flood damage.

 Here is what you should do:

-Flood is a natural disaster, and no one can avoid it once it happens.
+A flood is a natural disaster, and no one can avoid it once it happens.
 Make sure that you are always emergency-ready; having a calm mind will help you survive this calamity.
-Always remember to put safety first, and save your life and the life of your family before you save your belongings.
-You can have everything taken care of by a flood damage restoration in Cape Coral company later.
+Always remember to put safety first, and save your life and that of your family before you save your belongings.
+You can have everything taken care of by a flood damage restoration company in Cape Coral later.